MicheleTobias/workshop-photogrammetry/README.md

 You cannot collect your own data yesterday (unless you actually collected it yesterday).
 There's no going back in time, so if you're collecting your own imagery, you can only collect new data now or in the future.

-Drone
+Options:

-Kite
+* Drone

-Balloon
+* Kite

-Contract with an Air Photo Company
+* Balloon

-Resources for data collection: Clancy & Michele's past workshops
+* Contract with an Air Photo Company